anakin4747/Skill-Tree/README.md

 I have organized the skill tree so that I can show off some skills that would be valuable to the embedded RTOS and Network Engineering domains.

-Folders which are hidden (start with a ".") are concepts or skills I have yet to learn but hope to learn soon.

 Folders which are visible either have sample code or text documents with some comments of my knowledge in those areas.